 Automation in Threat Response Platforms

 Incident response focuses on four key areas—examining the “who, what, and where” of attacks, validating targeted system forensic reports, taking quarantine and containment actions, and tracking incident response KPIs.
 The focus on these areas helps security teams identify the infected users and the gravity of a threat.
 Furthermore, incident response assists in eliminating false positives and stopping the infections from unfurling and data from exfiltration.

-However, at many organizations, incident response is a labor-intensive and time-consuming process.
+However, in many organizations, incident response is a labor-intensive and time-consuming process.
 Often, the slow process turns into unpleasant bottlenecks such as determining high-value targets, collecting endpoint forensics, and managing investigations.
-Repeating these mundane tasks for every incident can overburden security teams, therefore modernizing incident response with automation technology helps security teams in executing response workflows across deployed technologies (on-premise and cloud) at machine speed, deriving better threat context with advanced analysis, and making better decisions.
+Repeating these mundane tasks for every incident can overburden security teams, therefore modernizing incident response with automation technology helps security teams in executing response workflows across deployed technologies (on-premise and cloud) at machine speed, deriving better threat context with advanced analysis and making better decisions.

 Cyware Threat Response Solution

 CFTR is a comprehensive threat response platform designed to tackle all kinds of threats including malware, vulnerabilities, incidents, campaigns, and threat actors.
 Powered with unique cyber fusion technology, CFTR correlates different threats and thereby provides greater visibility and effective response.
-In addition, it comes with dedicated modules for complete threat intelligence management, digital asset management, action tracking, and threat briefing management that are essential to managing threats at a macro level.
+In addition, it comes with dedicated modules for complete threat intelligence management, digital asset management, action tracking, and threat briefing management that are essential to incident handling at a macro level.

 Want to be one of the best incident response companies and provide robust incident response service?
 Schedule a free demo today to learn more about incident response.